FIPS 201 Evaluation Program

 - GSA-managed testing labs

-All materials and testing results are reviewed by the Director of the Program.
 If the product passes testing and review, the vendor is granted a letter of certification, and the product is placed on the Approved Products List (APL).
-Information shared on the APL includes product information, version, date of certification and special considerations.
+The APL includes product information, version, date of certification, and special considerations.

-Visit the Sell page for more on testing and certification.
+Visit the Vendors page for more on testing and certification.

 Testing Guidance and Documents

 Functional requirements for the products are outlined in each test procedure.
-Review the testing agreements, the test procedure for your specific product, and submit the agreement and package to email@example.com.
+Review the testing agreements, and the test procedure for your specific product, and submit the agreement and package to fips201ep at gsa.gov.

-Review the testing agreements, and sign and submit the appropriate agreement with your testing package to firstname.lastname@example.org.
+Review the testing agreements, and sign and submit the appropriate agreement with your testing package to fips201ep at gsa.gov.

-- FIPS 201 Evaluation Program – Lab Services Agreement (PDF, February 2015) – The formal agreement to enter into testing, signed by the vendor and the government official.
+- FIPS 201 Evaluation Program – Evaluation Agreement (MS Word, September 2020) – The formal agreement to enter into testing, signed by the vendor and the government official.

 - Reseller Acknowledgement Form (MS Word, September 2014) – If you are reselling another product, this must be disclosed and the signed agreement submitted.

-- Personal Identity Verification (PIV) Credential (PDF, January 2010) – The test procedures used by the independent, third-party labs to test card stock.
+- Personal Identity Verification (PIV) Credential (PDF, January 2010) – These test procedures are used by the independent, third-party labs to test card stock.

-- Agencies or organizations that wish to issue D-PIV credentials should follow these steps:
+Agencies that wish to issue D-PIV credentials should follow these steps: